anagha-srivasa/intellilearn/README.md

 - **Seamless teacher-parent-student communication**

 IntelliLearn redefines personalized education with AI.
 For more details, see the code and explore each dashboard!

+V2 highlights:

+RAG for better content generation and analysis